-Blocking antioxidants in cancer cells reduces tumor growth in miceDecember 2nd, 2013 in Cancer /
+Blocking antioxidants in cancer cells reduces tumor growth in miceDecember 2, 2013 in Medicine & Health / Cancer

 Many cancers have adapted to cope with high levels of immune system-produced free radicals, also referred to as reactive oxygen species, by overproducing antioxidant proteins.
 One of these proteins, superoxide dismutase 1 (SOD1), is overproduced in lung adenocarcinomas and has been implicated as a target for chemotherapy.

 In this issue of the Journal of Clinical Investigation, Navdeep Chandel and colleagues from Northwestern University report the effects of a SOD1 pharmacological inhibitor on non-small-cell lung cancer (NSCLC) cells.
 The inhibitor, called ATN-224, stunted the growth of human NSCLC cells in culture and induced their death.
 The researchers also found that ATN-224 inhibited other antioxidant proteins, which caused high levels of hydrogen peroxide inside the cells.
 The ability of cancer cells to produce hydrogen peroxide was required for ATN-224-dependent effects, because hydrogen peroxide activated cell death pathways.

 Furthermore, ATN-224 induced cancer cell death and reduced tumor sizes in a mouse model of lung adenocarcinoma.
 ATN-224 dependent effects in animals were improved when the inhibitor was used in combination with another drug that activates programmed cell death.

 This study suggests inhibition of antioxidants may be a viable chemotherapeutic option.

 Targeting SOD1 reduces experimental non–small-cell lung cancer, J Clin Invest.
 DOI: 10.1172/JCI71714